reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 usually configured to fire every 10ms; many other peripherals use interrupts to signal various events.

-In order to determine which hardware devices are allowed to trigger interrupts, and determine which device triggered an interrupt, we need to look at the interrupt controller (``eos_handle_intengine``, which comes in many sizes and shapes, depending on camera generation).
+In order to determine which hardware devices are allowed to trigger interrupts, and which device triggered an interrupt, we need to look at the interrupt controller (``eos_handle_intengine``, which comes in many sizes and shapes, depending on camera generation).

 For emulation purposes, we need to know when the firmware expects an interrupt for each peripheral